-In this podcast Holocaust survivor Dr. Martin Stern talks about his story.
+In this podcast Holocaust survivor Dr Martin Stern talks about his story.
 Martin was born in 1938 and lived in Holland.
-He survived the camps of both Westerbork and Theresienstadt.
+He survived camps at both Westerbork and Theresienstadt.

 So can you tell us a bit about your life before the Holocaust?

 I was born in 1938 in Hilversum in the Netherlands.
 My mum and dad had fled Germany, they were both born in Berlin, and my father lived in a beautiful villa outside Berlin, his mum and dad, my grandparents were wealthy businesspeople, and very loyal Germans.
 Their older son fought in the First World War, and for all I know might have killed British soldiers, they were thoroughly German, but they were also Jewish.
 My mother was not Jewish; and decided to marry my father in 1938, and that in Germany was illegal.
 So they fled in to Holland, and they found that the Dutch, to avoid upsetting the Germans had made it illegal there too.
 So they got married in Belgium.
 And I lived with my mum and dad and my father was an architect, and I remember him doing architectural drawings at home, but that became impossible after the Nazi occupation of course.

 So what were your experiences of the Nazi regime?